standard-for-public-code/standard-for-public-code/criteria/code-in-the-open.md

 <!-- SPDX-License-Identifier: CC0-1.0 -->
 <!-- SPDX-FileCopyrightText: 2019-2023 The Foundation for Public Code <info@publiccode.net>, https://standard.publiccode.net/AUTHORS -->

+Coding in the open improves transparency, increases code quality, facilitates the auditing processes, and enables collaboration.
+These aspects together create more opportunities for citizens to understand how software and policy impact their interactions with a public organization.

 ## Requirements

 * All source [code](../glossary.md#code) for any [policy](../glossary.md#policy) in use (unless used for fraud detection) MUST be published and publicly accessible.